Second-dose vaccine slump

 “There should be no excuse for anyone who wants to get vaccinated.
 There are options, and the excuse that [was] given in the past that we need to provide more outlets [is] no longer the excuse that can be given with credibility among persons who have not taken up the vaccine,” he argued.

-There were 49 new deaths from COVID-19 on Monday and 2,184 deaths overall since the pandemic hit the island in March 2020, the ministry advised.
+There were 49 new COVID cases on Monday and one virus-related death, bringing the tally to 2,184 deaths overall since the pandemic hit the island in March 2020, the ministry advised.
 The country has recorded a cumulative 88,480 confirmed cases, with 512 persons now in hospital.
 A total of 56,944 people have recovered from the virus.

 The CMO noted that the country's vaccination level is still too low to have any positive effect on transmission at this time.
 She said while the daily positivity rate is now 8.3 per cent (more than three per cent above the World Health Organization's recommended level) there is still significant pressure on the public health system, with 400 hospital beds occupied by COVID-19 patients and 46 per cent of communities affected with new cases over the past two weeks.